Saquial-g/Efficient-Data-Stream-Anomaly-Detection/README.md

 This code uses a mix of exponential moving average and Z-Score:

-- EMA is used to give more weight to more recent data in the average, mitigating the seasonal behaviour of the data.
+- EMA is used to give more weight to more recent data on average, mitigating the seasonal behavior of the data.
-- Z-Score is used to judge how deviant is each data point compared to the previous behaviours.
+- Z-Score is used to judge how deviant each data point is compared to the previous behaviors.

-The anomaly_detector class has no access to the data generation functions, so any tendency in the data is infered by the algorithm.
+The anomaly_detector class does not have access to the data generation functions, so the algorithm infers any tendency in the data.

 ## Contributing